Updated: Jan 19

 Because Jesus is my constant companion, I don’t need to worry about “what if”.
 He is outside of time which means he is already in my future.
 I just need to focus on today… on what I’m called to do today… on what I’m grateful for today.

 I praise God that my test results came back benign and the surgeon decided she didn’t want to continue with plans for an excise biopsy.
 I am free from doctor’s appointments for the next 3 months!
-I know that regardless of test results and doctor’s reports, God would be with me in the storm.
+I know that regardless of test results and doctor’s reports, God is with me in the storm.
 He will never leave me nor forsake me.

 COMMENT BELOW: What song has encouraged you?
 (You never know, I might end up featuring that song in a future YouTube video!)